The Argentine Gas and Oil Market

 |Natural Gas for Electric Power Generation|

-On the other hand, seeking that the Wholesale Electricity Market (‘WEM’) should bear the costs of imported gas and, consequently, reflect them in the variable costs the electric dispatch is based on, on October 4, 2018 SGE Resolution No. 25/2018 was issued, which provides that, in case the supplier is IEASA, CAMMESA should adopt the acquisition and commercialization cost, effective as from October 1, 2018.
+On the other hand, seeking that the Wholesale Electricity Market (WEM) should bear the costs of imported gas and, consequently, reflect them in the variable costs the electric dispatch is based on, on October 4, 2018 SGE Res.
+No. 25/18 was issued, which provided that, in case the supplier is IEASA (Integración Energética Argentina S.A.), CAMMESA (Argentine Wholesale Electricity Market Clearing Company or Compañía Administradora del Mercado Mayorista Eléctrico S.A.) should adopt the acquisition and commercialization cost, effective as from October 1, 2018.

 |Natural Gas Export|